-The rice button was designed only for white rice (Jasmine, Basmati, or regular long-grain).
+The rice button was designed only for white rice (regular long-grain, Jasmine, or Basmati rice).
 It works fine with those types of rice.
 The shorter high-pressure cooking times with natural pressure release work better though in my opinion.

 Also, the Rice Button does not work for any other type of rice but white rice.

 Opinions vary widely and there seems to be no right or wrong answer.
 It’s all up to personal preference.
 However, thankfully it is irrelevant for the cooking times presented.

 Both rinsed and dry rice work with my cooking times and method.
 Nothing has to be adjusted or changed either way.
 Just make sure you drain your rice well in a fine mesh strainer if you rinse it.
 Then use 1:1 ratio.

 Instant Pot Rice Cooking Times

 Now let’s get to the individual kinds of rice:

 I’ve tried both Basmati and Jasmin and both cook in the exact same time, 3 minutes high pressure + NPR.
 The thicker regular long-grain white rice cooks better with 4 minutes high pressure + NPR.

 I’ve experimented with Basmati brown rice and with short grain brown rice and the Basmati cooked faster than the short grain.
 From all my experiments it seems like the thicker the individual grains, the longer they need.
 With the exception of wild rice, that one needs long regardless of being a skinny dude.
 22 minutes high pressure + NPR for the thin Basmati and 24 minutes for the thick short grain.